Nirmala Srivastava: Early life

-Born in Chindawara, Madhya Pradesh, India to a Hindu father and a Christian mother Prasad and Cornelia Salve, her parents named her Nirmala, which means "immaculate".
+Born in Chhindwara, Madhya Pradesh, India to a Hindu father and a Christian mother Prasad and Cornelia Salve, her parents named her Nirmala, which means "immaculate".
 She said that she was born self-realised.
-Her father, a scholar of fourteen languages, translated the Koran into Marathi, and her mother was the first woman in India to receive an honours degree in mathematics.
+Her father, a scholar of fourteen languages, translated the Quran into Marathi, and her mother was the first woman in India to receive an honours degree in mathematics.
 Shri Mataji descended from the royal Shalivahana/Satavahana dynasty.
 The former union minister N.K.P.
 Salve was her brother and the lawyer Harish Salve is her nephew.
 The Salve surname is one of several in the Satavahana Maratha clan.

 She passed her childhood years in the family house in Nagpur.
 In her youth she stayed in the ashram of Mahatma Gandhi.
 Like her parents, she was involved with the struggle for Indian independence and, as a youth leader when a young woman, was jailed for participating in the Quit India Movement in 1942.
 Taking responsibility for her younger siblings and living a spartan lifestyle during this period infused the feeling of self-sacrifice for the wider good.
 She studied at the Christian Medical College in Ludhiana and the Balakram Medical College in Lahore.

-Shortly before India achieved independence in 1947, Shri Mataji married Chandrika Prasad Srivastava, a high-ranking Indian civil servant who later served Prime Minister Lal Bahadur Shastri as Joint Secretary, and was bestowed an honorary KCMG by Elizabeth II.
+Shortly before India achieved independence in 1947, Shri Mataji married Chandrika Prasad Srivastava, a high-ranking Indian civil servant who later served Prime Minister Lal Bahadur Shastri as Joint Secretary, in 1974 elected as the Secretary-General of the International Maritime Organization (IMO), a United Nations agency based in London, serving successive four-year terms as Secretary-General from 1974 to 1989.
+He was bestowed an honorary KCMG by Elizabeth II.
 They had two daughters, Kalpana Srivastava and Sadhana Varma.
 In 1961, Nirmala Srivastava launched the "Youth Society for Films" to infuse national, social and moral values in young people.
 She was also a member of the Central Board of Film Certification.